Content Map Terms

 British Columbia Specific Information

-For more information about asthma, visit our Asthma Health Feature.
-You may also call 8-1-1 to speak with a registered nurse 24 hours a day, 7 days a week.
+For more information, visit our Understanding Asthma health feature or call 8-1-1 to speak with a registered nurse 24 hours a day, 7 days a week.

 Overview